IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 tmp_t = 1.0

 # Limit bitrate if bytes in flight is close to or
 # exceeds ref_wnd.
-This helps to avoid large rate fluctiations and
+This helps to avoid large rate fluctuations and
 # variations in RTT.
 if (queue_delay / queue_delay_target > 0.25 && bytes_in_flight_ratio > BYTES_IN_FLIGHT_LIMIT)
   tmp_t /= min(BYTES_IN_FLIGHT_LIMIT_COMPENSATION,
     bytesInFlightRatio / BYTES_IN_FLIGHT_LIMIT)
 end

-# Scale down rate slighty when the reference window is very
+# Scale down rate slightly when the reference window is very
 # small compared to MSS
 tmp_t *= 1.0 - min(0.2, max(0.0, ref_wnd_ratio - 0.1))